maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 As a final test, we will write a Not Quite C program (NQC).
-The default langauge of BricxCC is NXC, but I believe it is for the Lego second generation Mindstorms: NXT).
+The default langauge of BricxCC is NXC, but I believe it is for the Lego second generation Mindstorms: NXT.
 So we set NQC as default.
-Goto Edit > Preferences then in the Compiler tab and subtab Command check NQC:
+Goto Edit > Preferences then in the Compiler tab and subtab Common check NQC:

 ![Set NQC as default](images/prefer-nqc.png)